TheLortex/githereum/smart/Conditional.md

 An _Open Problem_ is a problem which has no answer _yet_.
 Examples of _Open Problems_ include:
 - Is P == NP ?
-- Will the sun rise tomorrow ?
+- Navier–Stokes existence and smoothness

 ## Article II: CONDITIONAL TRANSACTIONS